James Iredell: Supreme Court Justice

-On February 8, 1790, President George Washington nominated Iredell as an associate justice on the newly established United States Supreme Court, and on May 10, he was confirmed by the United States Senate.
-He was sworn into office two days later, on May 12.
+On February 8, 1790, President George Washington nominated Iredell as an associate justice on the newly established United States Supreme Court, and on February 10, he was confirmed by the United States Senate.
+He was sworn into office on May 12.

 The case load of the first Supreme Court was light.
 In fact, the court did not hear its first case until 1791 when it decided West v.
 Barnes.
 The decision was unanimous, but Iredell requested that Congress change the harsh statute governing the West decision.
 The Justices gathered to hear arguments only twice a year, and there are only a handful of opinions written by Justice Iredell in his years on the court.
 Of them, two of the most significant are: